 Katie - oven roasted asparagus with sesame oil

-Karen - homemade buns and a delicious corn casserole (containing corn starch, corn meal, creamed corn, canned corn and corn bread mix!)
+Karen - homemade buns and a delicious corn cass

 Katie – regular ground beef, Rachel's Asparagus, Pea and Basil salad